cloudflare/wrangler-legacy/README.md

   - 🦀⚙️ `build`: build your project using `wasm-pack`
   - ☁️ 🆙 `publish`: publish your worker and WebAssembly to Cloudflare

-To set up `worker-cli` to work with your Cloudflare account, use the following commands:
+To set up `wrangler` to work with your Cloudflare account, use the following commands:

   - `config`: an interactive command that asks you to pass your `email` and `api` key.
 Alternatively, you can use the flags `--email` and `--api-key` to the command to skip the interactive part.